NeuromatchAcademy/course-content-dl/tutorials/Schedule/daily_schedules.md

 # General schedule

+**Important Note:** This was the schedule for 2022, it may be subject to changes for 2023.

 ## Course overview

-* Sun, July 10: Opening Ceremonies
+* July 9: Opening Ceremonies
     * 7:00 am UTC
     * 3:00 pm UTC

 * Week 1
-    * Mon, July 11: Basics and Pytorch
+    * Mon, July 10: Basics and Pytorch
     * Tue, July 12: Linear Deep Learning
     * Wed, July 13: Multilayer Perceptrons
     * Thu, July 14: Projects day